Inside: Make this wood BBQ caddy to keep your condiments and BBQ tools close at hand when you are grilling.

 - 2 – 1 x 10 at 11 inches (ends)

 - 1 – 1 x 10 at 18 3/4 inches (bottom)

 - 3 – 1 x 4 at 18 3/4 inches (sides and middle)

 *Tip I suggest waiting until your ready to assemble the caddy to make the dowel cut.
 This helps to get a more exact measurement in consideration of forstner drill hole depth and other unforeseen measurement mishaps.

-Now we have a perfect place to store all of the BBQ goods!
-This BBQ Caddy makes it easy to keep everything in one place and be able to carry it outside to the grill.
+Now you have an easy and convenient caddy to store all of the BBQ goods and be able to carry it outside to the grill!

 You can get access to this graphic files and tons of other printables, designs and SVG/PNG files by visiting my Resource Library.
 If you would like access please complete the form below.